retorillo/live2d-utils/README.md

 - `addlayer` is set of scripts to create new layer on my naming rule with `fill(FILLID)` instruction.

+## mkpalette.jsx

+- Powerful script to generate color palette.
+Should use by combining with `fill` and `addlayer` scripts and its naming rules.

 ## Reference

 - [Photoshop CC Javascript Scripting Reference 2019](https://www.adobe.com/content/dam/acom/en/devnet/photoshop/pdfs/photoshop-cc-javascript-ref-2019.pdf)